prodigiousmaps/black-brine-lore/RPG_Knowledge_Base/04_Factions/Political/widow-makers.md

 - precise assassination

 # Reputation
-No one survives a Widowmaker attack—except one, to spread the legend
+No one survives a Widow Maker attack—except one, to spread the legend

 # Specialties
 - Night raids